mozilla-conduit/lando-ui/README.md

 Restart the lando-ui service with docker-compose.

+To log in to your new service you must create a User account.
+  1. Visit `http://lando-ui.test:7777/` in your browser.
+You should  see the Lando front page as a signed-out or anonymous user would see it.
+  1. Click the "Log in" button on the top navigation bar and you will be presented with the lando-ui sign-in page.
+  1. On the lando-ui sign-in page click the "Sign Up" tab.
+  1. Follow the sign-up instructions.
+(Using the "Sign Up With Google" button makes this task trivial.)

-Visit `http://lando-ui.test:7777/` in your browser.
-You should now be able to use the lando-ui "Log in" and "Log out" buttons with your personal email account.
+ You should now be able to use the lando-ui "Log in" and "Log out" buttons.

 ###  How do I make the Land button work?